Keeping safe during

 Young person holding a phone is sitting on the bed

-• Make sure you have your suicide safety plan card complete
+• Make sure you have completed your suicide safety plan card

-• Choose someone you trust to be your support person to help you access your preferred service if you’re in future danger
+• Choose someone you trust to be your support person to help you access your preferred service if you’re in distress

 • Establish a routine/practice that helps to ease stress.
 This might look like a mental or physical activity each day e.g. meditation, yoga (or chair yoga), running, colouring/crafting.
 Find online videos for short mediations, and other practices that you can access easily when you need them.